-Popular name for the statue of a rider in the Rheingau Castle Johannisberg (Rheingau).
-The rider carries a big one grape in the hand and symbolizes the "invention" or the origin of the late vintage, The figure is not historically proven.
-From the year 1718 the permission of the prince bishop of Fulda for the vintage delivered by the so-called Herbstkurier in written form.
-In 1775 this was done to those already desperately waiting Benedictine Father Waiter of the Propstei Johannisberg 14 days too late.
+Popular name for the statue of a rider in the Rheingau Johannisberg Castle (Rheingau).
+The rider wears a large one grape in hand and symbolizes the "invention" or the origin of the late vintage, However, the shape is not historically documented.
+From 1718, the prince bishop of Fulda's permission was granted to the area vintage delivered in writing by the so-called autumn courier.
+In 1775 this happened to those who were desperately waiting for it Benedictine Father Waiter of the Provost Johannisberg 14 days late.
 There are at least two versions for the reason of the delay.

-The first says that the prince-bishop was on the hunt and therefore not available for permission.
-The other is that the courier had been detained by robbers.
-By now, the grapes had gone to rot or shrunk.
-They were nevertheless read and became the standard on the (unexpected) excellent result from that point on.
-It should be noted, however, that at that time under Spätlese according to today's terms one from the Botrytis affected grapes produced Beerenauslese or Trockenbeerenauslese was to be understood.
+The first says that the prince bishop was on the hunt and therefore could not be reached for permission.
+The other is that the courier was held by robbers.
+In the meantime the grapes had rotten or shriveled.
+However, they were read and became standard due to the (unexpected) excellent result.
+It should be noted, however, that back then, late picking, according to today's terms, was one of the Botrytis infested grapes Beerenauslese or Trockenbeerenauslese was to be understood.
 See also under Prädikatswein,